mshadish/kaggle_drivers/README.md

 Modeling
 =============
+final_supervised_model.py

+Run this script from the command line, since it utilizes Python's multiprocessing for parallel computation.

 Our methodology is to use supervised modeling techniques in an unsupervised environment.

 1) Select a driver and all 200 of the associated trips as our target class